ashlessscythe/docu-track/README.md

-# create-svelte
+# DocuTrack

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).
+DocuTrack is a document management and approval system built with Svelte.

+## Features

+- **Document Management**: Create, store, and manage documents efficiently.
+- **Role-Based Authentication**: Secure access control with role-based permissions.
+- **Notification System**: Stay informed with real-time notifications.
+- **Database Seeding**: Easily populate the database with initial data for testing and development.

+## Getting Started

-## Creating a project
+### Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!